S-M-Ammar/ReadyTensor-Binary-Classification-Ensemble-Learner/README.md

 - **Static code analysis**: Code quality tests are implemented using **flake8**, **black**, **isort**, **safety**, and **radon**.
 - **Test automation**: Tox is used for test automation.
 ## Project Structure
-The following is the directory structure of the project:
-- **`examples/`**: This directory contains example files for the titanic dataset.
-Three files are included: `titanic_schema.json`, `titanic_train.csv` and `titanic_test.csv`.
-You can place these files in the `inputs/schema`, `inputs/data/training` and `inputs/data/testing` folders, respectively.
+You can place the data files in the `inputs/schema`, `inputs/data/training` and `inputs/data/testing` folders, respectively.
+Example: train.csv inside `inputs/data/training` , test.csv inside `inputs/data/testing` and schema.json inisde inputs/schema.
 - **`model_inputs_outputs/`**: This directory contains files that are either inputs to, or outputs from, the model.
 When running the model locally (i.e. without using docker), this directory is used for model inputs and outputs.
 This directory is further divided into:
   - **`/inputs/`**: This directory contains all the input files for this project, including the `data` and `schema` files.
 The `data` is further divided into `testing` and `training` subsets.
   - **`/model/artifacts/`**: This directory is used to store the model artifacts, such as trained models and their parameters.
   - **`/outputs/`**: The outputs directory contains sub-directories for error logs, and hyperparameter tuning outputs, and prediction results.
 - **`requirements/`**: This directory contains the requirements files.
 We have multiple requirements files for different purposes:
   - `requirements.txt` for the main code in the `src` directory
-  - `requirements_quality.txt` for dependencies related to code quality, safety, formatting and style checks.
-  - `requirements_text.txt` for dependencies required to run tests in the `tests` directory.
 - **`src/`**: This directory holds the source code for the project.
 It is further divided into various subdirectories:
   - **`config/`**: for configuration files for data preprocessing, model hyperparameters, hyperparameter tuning-configuration specs, paths, etc.
   - **`data_models/`**: for data models for input validation including the schema, training and test files, and the inference request data.
 It also contains the data model for the batch prediction results.